-- Producers MUST call the Alberta Milk EMERGENCY LINE at 780-491-2666 immediately after learning from Alberta Agriculture and Forestry (AAF) staff or Canadian Food Inspection Agency (CFIA) staff about possible contamination of the milk in your tank. - Follow the proAction SOPs for contaminated milk.
+- Producers MUST call the Alberta Milk EMERGENCY LINE at 780-491-2666 immediately after learning from the Alberta Ministry of Agriculture, Forestry and Rural Economic Development staff or Canadian Food Inspection Agency (CFIA) staff about possible contamination of the milk in your tank. - Follow the proAction SOPs for contaminated milk.